brianshumate/a-little-coffee-guidebook/brewing-techniques/aeropress.md

 is almost full, leaving approximately 1/4 inch of space at the top of the press.

-Stir the coffee mixture thoroughly using the Aeropress paddle or a bamboo paddle if preferred for at least 10 seconds.
+Stir the coffee mixture thoroughly using the AeroPress paddle or a bamboo paddle if preferred for at least 10 seconds.

 Allow the coffee mixture to steep for approximately 1 minute.